Edna O'Brien: Career

 In Ireland, O'Brien read such writers as Tolstoy, Thackeray, and F. Scott Fitzgerald.
 In Dublin, she bought Introducing James Joyce, with an introduction written by T. S. Eliot, and said later that when she learned that James Joyce's A Portrait of the Artist as a Young Man was autobiographical, it made her realise where she might turn, should she want to write herself.
 "Unhappy houses are a very good incubation for stories," she said.

 In London, she started work as a reader for Hutchinson, where, based on her reports, she was commissioned for £50 to write a novel.
 She published her first book, The Country Girls, in 1960.
 It was the first part of a trilogy of novels (later collected as The Country Girls Trilogy), which included The Lonely Girl (1962) and Girls in Their Married Bliss (1964).
 Shortly after their publication, the books were placed on the censorship index and banned in her native country because of their frank portrayals of the sex lives of their characters.
 O'Brien herself was accused of "corrupting the minds of young women".
 She later said, "I felt no fame.
 I was married.
 I had young children.
 All I could hear out of Ireland from my mother and anonymous letters was bile and odium and outrage".
 The book was also denounced from the pulpit.
 It had been claimed that copies of The Country Girls were burned when it was published, but according to Mary Kenny, in a letter to The Times in July 2024, an investigation in 2015 found no witnesses or evidence and it was concluded that the story was probably "legend rather than fact".

-Many of her novels were not well received in Ireland.
+Many of O'Brien's novels were not well received in Ireland.
 Her fourth novel, August Is a Wicked Month (1965), in which an unhappily married woman has a "sensual awakening on the French Riviera", was excoriated in the press and banned in Ireland.
 In The Forest (2002), a fictional account of a notorious Irish murder, was described by Irish Times critic Fintan O'Toole as "morally criminal".

 In the 1960s, O'Brien was a patient of Scottish psychiatrist R. D. Laing: "I thought he might be able to help me.
 He couldn't do that – he was too mad himself – but he opened doors", she said later.
 Her novel, A Pagan Place (1970), was about her repressive childhood.
 Her parents were vehemently against all things related to literature and her mother strongly disapproved of her daughter's career as a writer.
 Once, when her mother found a Seán O'Casey book in her daughter's possession, she tried to burn it.